right-track/right-track-db-sqljs/README.md

 ### Documentation

+This module does not directly require the `sql.js` module, but the RightTrackDB constructor requires a `sql.js` `Database` instance created by the `sql.js` module in whichever environment the RightTrackDB module is being used.

 For documentation on this implementation of `RightTrackDB`, see the **/doc/** directory in this repository or online at [https://docs.righttrack.io/right-track-db-sqljs](https://docs.righttrack.io/right-track-db-sqljs).